Step-by-Step Guide: How to Update Your Aadhaar Card DOB

 Can I update my Date of Birth (DOB) on my Aadhaar card online?

 You should avoid attempting to update your Aadhaar Date of Birth if the discrepancy is merely a formatting issue (e.g., DD-MM-YYYY versus DD/MM/YYYY) and the actual date is correct.
-Furthermore, if you do not possess a valid, government-approved Proof of Date of Birth document, attempting an update will likely lead to rejection and waste your time.
+Furthermore, if you do not possess a valid, government-approved Proof of Date of Birth document, attempting an update will likely result in rejection and wasted effort.
 It's also advisable to avoid an update if your DOB is already 'Verified' and you're seeking a change based on personal preference rather than a factual error, given UIDAI's one-time update policy.
 Only proceed if there's a genuine factual error supported by proper documentation.

 something